Attested: Tacitus Annals 12, 31: ... et Sabrinam fluvios ...

 Where: The river Severn.
 Ptolemy's coordinates map surprisingly high up the river, close to Gloucester, around SO7510.

 Name origin: Many river names came from PIE *sab- ‘juice’ (whose English descendants include sap, savoury, and insipid).
 Villar (2000) listed eight Indo-European examples beginning with Sab-, six with Sav-, and four with Sau-.
-The –rina part might descend from PIE *rendh- ‘to tear up’.
+The –rina part has plenty of flowing-water parallels, such as the river Rhine, Irish rían ‘sea’, or OE ryne ‘water channel’, whose PIE root is debatable: possibly *rendh- ‘to tear up’ or *er- or *reiə- ‘to flow (fast)’.

 Notes: Initial S changed to H in later Welsh (Hafren) but not English.
 The idea of Sabrina as a goddess, like so much reported by Geoffrey of Monmouth, may be spurious.